 Two Different Lenses Included With Your Program: Advising vs. Mentoring

 Whether you are about to apply to medical school or have a few years to go, good advice is crucial.
-As a complement to advice you already receive from your pre-health advisor or other sources, Atlantis gives you two additional elements included in every program at no extra cost: (1)advising from a professional experienced in medical school admissions and (2)mentoring from someone who was more recently admitted to a top MD program.
+As a modest complement to advice you already receive from your pre-health advisor or other sources, Atlantis gives you two additional elements included in every program at no extra cost: (1)advising from a professional experienced in medical school admissions and (2)mentoring from someone who was more recently admitted to a top MD program.

-Mentoring with a Top 10 Med School Student
+The Second Lens: Mentoring with a Top 10 Med School Student

 As a pre-med, sometimes what you want most is just to have solid peer advice.
 As a first-time participant in Atlantis, and in addition to the advising given by a professional (see above section), you will be invited to one of the following two (not both) mentorship formats with a student from a top 10 medical school.
 Which of the two is offered depends on availability at the time this is due.
-Each of the two formats has great value:
+Each of the two formats has significant value:

-- A one-hour, virtual mentoring session, or
+- A virtual mentoring session lasting at least 30 minutes, or

 Mentoring sessions will take place either before or (more likely) after your Atlantis program, depending on availability.
 Before you begin, you will complete a form that lists specific questions you have, although you can certainly bring other questions live.

 Watch Video: 20+ Alumni Now In Med School Explain:

 Atlantis Is a Major Reason I Got In Here